-In the southeastern part of central Beijing, you’ll find brilliantly-colored and ornate religious buildings.
-The round China Pavilion represents The Temple of Heaven which was built in the early 1400s during the Ming and Qing dynasties.
+In the southeastern part of central Beijing, brilliantly-colored and ornate religious buildings cover the landscape.
+The round China Pavilion represents The Temple of Heaven.
+This was built in the early 1400s during the Ming and Qing dynasties.

 As you first enter the China pavilion, you’ll pass the Gate of the Golden Sun.

 Inside the Temple of Heaven guests enjoy the visually stimulating 14-minute Circle-Vision 360° film Reflections of China.
 This China landmark represents the balance between heaven and earth.
-The square base signifies the world while its upper rounded shape evokes a feeling of the unending space of heaven.
+In addition, the square base signifies the world while its upper rounded shape evokes a feeling of the unending space of heaven.

 Germany Pavilion: St. George and the Dragon Statue

-Guests of Germany’s pavilion are surrounded by a charming village town square.
+Guests of Germany’s pavilion enter a charming village town square.
 Situated in the center is a statue of the Patron Saint of Soldiers, Saint George.
-Epcot’s statue was modeled by Disney’s Imagineers after the statue of Saint George located in Rothenburg, Germany.
+Disney’s Imagineers modeled the statue after the Saint George statue located in Rothenburg, Germany.